alvarezsound/Python-Live-Project/README.md

 ```
 ![Cartoon Rankings](/Images/Rankings_Cartoons.png)

-The below code scrapes the ranking/rating/titles of the top 100 animated movies on rotten tomatoes website.
+Furthermore, the code below scrapes the ranking/rating/titles of the top 100 animated movies on the Rotten Tomatoes website.

 views.py:
 ```cs